Giving and “Tithing” — What’s the Bible say?

 But don’t forget about the many other ministries that reach people in ways that a local assembly cannot or does not.
 Is there a ministry, other than your local fellowship, that you feed from and blesses your walk with the Lord?
 Then, by all mean, “share all good things” with this ministry.
 Perhaps even consider “partnering” with it (Philippians 4:15 & 1:5).

-If you’ve been blessed by Fountain of Life please consider supporting this global-reaching ministry.
+If you’ve been blessed by Fountain of Life please consider supporting this global-reaching ministry (our worldwide reach is shown in the image).
 It could be either a one-time donation or regular support.
 Regular supporters are considered “partners,” as Paul referred to supporters in Philippians 4:15 and 1:5.

 If you’re interested in giving, go here.